boniverski/coursera-test/README.md

 ## 3. Module 4 Coding Assignment Solution (Week 4)

-Souliton for Javascript lecture: looping over an array of names and printing out either a "hello" or "goodbye" to that name to the browser console.
+Soluiton for Javascript lecture: looping over an array of names and printing out either a "hello" or "goodbye" to that name to the browser console.
 If the name starts with a letter j or J, console prints out Goodbye JSomeName.
 If the name starts with any other letter, console prints out Hello SomeName.
 Here's a [DEMO](https://boniverski.github.io/coursera-test/module4-solution/) version.

 ## 4. Module 5 Coding Assignment Solution (Week 5)